- Study Abroad

 Fall 2015 & Spring 2016 Program Fee: $8,290 (tuition and airfare not included)

-Note: the Program Fee covers accommodation, our meal program abroad, excursions, and student health insurance.
+Note: the Program Fee covers accommodations, our meal program abroad, excursions, and student health insurance.

 Also, we highly suggest you check out our scholarship listings and conduct personal scholarship research of your own.
 You may be surprised by the scholarship opportunities you’ll come across via a simple Google search.